 Now, it is time to ask how much of the original signal can be recovered by the eccentric harmonic decomposition obtained through SVD (and subsequent smoothing).
 One worry is always whether we would lose a significant part of the signal because of the de-noising.

 To answer these questions, we reconstruct the full signal by summing up the eccentric harmonics obtained by using the original noisy eccentric harmonic basis as well as by using the smooth eccentric harmonic basis vectors.
 We show the reconstruction errors (Fig.~\ref{fig:SVD_recon}) for all 50 waveforms used to find the eccentric harmonics for $q=1$ and $e_{\rm ref}=0.1$.
 We find that while the original basis vectors can reconstruct the full waveform with an average $L_2$-norm error of $10^{-5}$, the smooth basis vectors do the same with an average $L_2$-norm error of $10^{-4}$.
-For most practical purposes, these errors are considered to be very small.
+For most practical purposes such as waveform modeling based on these harmonics or for building a template bank, these errors are considered to be very small.